 An experienced practitioner and adjunct lecturer at colleges and universities, Charles Barrett is a school psychologist with the heart of a teacher.
-Informed by rich clinical experiences serving public schools with significant numbers of racially and ethnically minoritized students and families, he offers a variety of professional learning opportunities and workshops to improve the manner in which school-based practitioners serve all children and families.
+Informed by rich clinical experiences serving public schools with significant numbers of racially and ethnically minoritized (REM) students and families, he offers a variety of professional learning opportunities and workshops to improve the manner in which school-based practitioners serve all children and families.
 Particularly skilled at meeting individuals where they are and helping them to move forward, his presentations are informative, engaging, and filled with practical strategies to assist individuals and systems improve outcomes for children.
 Available to facilitate professional learning sessions and workshops on a variety of topics for PK-12 educators, undergraduate and graduate students, and state and national conferences, the descriptions below are a sample of his areas of research and practice.
 To discuss additional presentation themes and topics to meet your organization's needs, and for more information about availability and scheduling, please click here.
 I am looking forward to hearing from you and supporting the continued development of your staff, colleagues, and students.

 It's Always About the Children: Educators Bringing Their Whole Selves to the Profession

 Charles Barrett often says, "teachers are special people who take care of other people's children as if they were their own."
 Given the myriad challenges facing all educators--principals, central office administrators, school counselors, school social workers, school psychologists--more than ever before, everyone needs encouragement.
 Using personal experiences as a child with a stutter, and anecdotes that inform his teaching and clinical practice, Charles will inspire and motivate attendees to view their respective roles serving children through the lens of purpose, which leads to passion, and ultimately unlocks the potential of young people.

 Social Justice Is About Privilege, Implicit Bias, and Intersectionality